techgonia-devjio/php-contenv/v2/readme.dev.md

 ├── overlays/                          # built-in example overlays (can be enabled via compose) │   ├── locales/cont-init.d/10-locales.sh
 │   └── queue-worker/services.d/queue-worker/{run,type,log/run}
-├── stubs/services/                    # compose stubs used by docky
-│   ├── app.yml
-│   ├── mysql.yml
-│   ├── to add more stubs yet, such as postgresql,redis,mailpit,keyclock etc which will be the docker services │   └── typesense.yml
 ├── docs/                              # docs can be run via mkdocs ├── public/                            # tiny probe app for HTTP 200 in tests ├── scripts/                           # maintainer utilities (lint/smoke etc.)